 Did You Know?

 Shannon describes having been in France and seeing a children's animated movie about "computer fish" that ends with the song "La Mer" (known as "Beyond the Sea" in English).
 Although Shannon doesn't know the name of the movie, it is clearly Finding Nemo

 (2003), although the French dub of Finding Nemo, like the original American movie, ended with Robbie Williams

 's English cover of "Beyond the Sea" instead of the French source.
 This show and Finding Nemo are both products of the same parent company, Disney.
-On the DVD region 2 release (Eurpoe/france) the french track does have the french version of Beyond The Sea, this may have only been changed on the DVD release as Williams recorded a french language version for a disc being released of combined hits for a international market, and so may not have been available for a theatrical release.
+On the DVD region 2 release (Europe/France) the French track does have the French version of Beyond The Sea, this may have only been changed on the DVD release as Williams recorded a French language version for a disc being released of combined hits for a international market, and so may not have been available for a theatrical release.
 See more

 References Finding Nemo

 Performed by Maggie Grace See more